Centuries of history, petroglyphs and gold mines, are on the menu for the first ride to Silver City. I’m so excited.

 The Long Independence Day weekend was finally an opportunity for a day trip to Silver City.
 I plotted a route that avoided freeway but wasn’t too dirty.

-After fifteen fun miles, we arrived at the main Silver City turn-off.
+After fifteen fun miles, I arrived at the main Silver City turn-off.
 The road is paved for the first six-or-so miles allowing continued roller coaster speeds.
-Shortly after it turned to gravel we noticed the undulating brown hills to our left bisected dramatically by a jagged scar.
+Shortly after it turned to gravel, I noticed the undulating brown hills to the left bisected dramatically by a jagged scar.

 As a child, I was surprised to discover that the brown couch I’d lived with for years was not brown at all.
 Looking at it closely one day, I saw it consisted entirely of threads of red, green and yellow.
 The Owyhees are like that.
 Although drab from a distance, a close look reveals vivid colors and surprising shapes.

-We took a different track up from the canyon back to the main gravel road and slowly wound our way up into the mountains.
-I set my eyes on the highest peaks hoping we would soon find my way there.
+I followed a different track up from the canyon back to the main gravel road and slowly wound my way up into the mountains.
+I set my eyes on the highest peaks hoping I would soon find my way there.

 “Silver City, Idaho is one of the few old mining towns that did not burn down or become commercialized into a modern city.
 Visiting Silver City is like going back into history.
 The Idaho Hotel is as it was 100 years ago with few modern amenities."¹